*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 The Sagrada Familia always has a long queue.
 The rest of the attractions on this list may or may not, depending on the season.
 But don’t risk it.
 You only have three days!
 Your time is precious!

 But what about seeing the magical beauty that is outside the city?
 Welp, seeing Barcelona in 3 days can be a challenge.
 If you realize that some places in this 3-day Barcelona itinerary aren’t for you, it’s worth seeing what’s outside Barcelona.
 The best day trips are Montserrat (an incredible mountain area) and Sitges (a whitewashed beach town).
 They are within an hour’s ride and can easily be accessed via train.
-See my further post on the best Barcelona day trips.
+See my detailed post on the best Barcelona day trips.